The group of $K_1$-zero-cycles on the second generalized Severi-Brauer variety of an algebra of index 4: Introduction

 In Section 4, we prove Lemma~\ref{lem:red}, which gives a reduction to algebras of square degree.
 Given an algebra $A$ of index 4, we reduce our computation of the group of $K_1$-zero-cycles on the second generalized Severi-Brauer variety of $A$ to that of the second generalized Severi-Brauer variety of $D$, where $A = M_n(D)$.
 The fact that $D$ has degree 4 allows one to utilize a result of Krashen relating this variety to a certain involution variety.

 In Section 5, we prove our main result.
-After transferring our computation into the realm of involution varieties, we utilize work of Chernousov-Merkurjev expressing the group of $K_1$-zero-cycles in terms of the Clifford and spin groups of a certain algebra with involution.
+After transferring our computation into the realm of involution varieties, we utilize work of Chernousov and Merkurjev expressing the group of $K_1$-zero-cycles in terms of the Clifford and spin groups of a certain algebra with involution.
 An analysis of these groups completes the proof.